wwrinkle/AustinByrd/README.md

 ### Calendar

 Dates, times, titles, and descriptions are pulled from the Google Calendar API.
-Additional information like formatted address, venue name and venue url are recieved via programatic querries to the Google Places API.
+Additional information like formatted address, venue name and venue url are recieved via programmatic queries to the Google Places API.

 ### Twitter